1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 1.2.
 Briefing

-In this example, with our QTCAD Qiskit Metal renderer, we extract the capacitance matrix for a transmon qubit designed using Qiskit Metal.
-The use of Qiskit Metal, an open-source Python framework focussed on the design of superconducting quantum chips and devices, facilitates the process of creating transmon qubit designs, as opposed to the pure Gmsh workflow of Capacitance extraction of a coaxial cable, for instance.
-Several pre-defined classes of transmons qubits are available from Qiskit Metal’s QComponent library, with several properties – such as the size and gap of the pads – being customizable and methods to create custom designs also being available.
-While in principle Gmsh scripts could be used to create arbitrary 3D geometries, in practice, this can be time consuming and present and important barrier to entry for new users.
-For more information on Qiskit Metal, please take a look at Qiskit Metal’s documentation.
+The use of Qiskit Metal, an open-source Python framework focused on the design of superconducting quantum chips and devices, facilitates the process of creating transmon qubit designs.
+This is to be contrasted with the pure Gmsh workflow of Capacitance matrix extraction for an Xmon qubit, for instance.
+While, in principle, Gmsh can be used to create arbitrary 3D geometries, in practice, this can be time consuming and present an important barrier to entry for new users.

 Note